 Limited partnerships are organized to move the joint and several liability from investors (limited partners) to the manager of the partnership, the general partner.
 In modern business, the traditional partnership is fraught with legal risk.
-Learn how to organize and manage limited partnerships.

 A limited partnership1 must have at least one general partner and one limited partner.
 The general partner manages the partnership and assumes personal liability for the obligations of the partnership.
 The limited partner is passive in management and assumes limited personal liability.